microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 1. When `wt` is started as the target of a "defterm" invocation, the system will somehow pass us a `HANDLE` (or pair of `HANDLE`s) to indicate that we're being started to be the terminal for that commandline client.
     - The details of the connection information aren't really important at this time.

 Then we have two paths forward:

+#### Option A

-2a.
-The `wt` that's spawned in this way should become the _content process_ for this connection, because it has the direct connection to the client that's attempting to start.
+2. The `wt` that's spawned in this way should become the _content process_ for this connection, because it has the direct connection to the client that's attempting to start.

-3a.
-This new content process will need a window.
+3. This new content process will need a window.
 Depending on the configuration of the Terminal, the following could happen:
     - the content process could discover that there's no existing Monarch process, and that a new monarch should be created, with a reference to this content process (as a first tab)
     - The content process connects to the monarch, who then creates a new window process who attaches to the content process.
 (A new window is created.)
     - The content process connects to the monarch, who then tells an existing window process to attaches to the content process.
 (The client opens as a new tab either in the single instance or the most recent window, if glomming is enabled.)

 **OR**

-2b.
-The `wt` that's spawned by the defterm connection is a new window process.
+2. The `wt` that's spawned by the defterm connection is a new window process.
   It should create a new content process to handle this connection.
     - the content process will need a way of being invoked by passing it handles to the new client.
 This way, the content process can dupe these handles into it's own process space, to be able to create the `ITerminalConnection` in its own process space.

-3b.
-If this new window process is the monarch, then great!
+3. If this new window process is the monarch, then great!
 There are no other windows to glom onto, so create the tab in this window process.

-4b.
-It'll ask the monarch if it's in single instance mode, or if the monarch is configured to glom tabs onto the most recent window, instead of spawning new ones.
+4. It'll ask the monarch if it's in single instance mode, or if the monarch is configured to glom tabs onto the most recent window, instead of spawning new ones.
 If it is configured in such a way, the new peasant window process will pass the content process's GUID to the Peasant\* that _should_ be the window for that new client
     - \*: note that this peasant could just be the monarch (in single instance mode, for example).

 <hr>